 LDCs can use the EIF as a vehicle to coordinate donors' support and to lever more Aid for Trade resources, whereas donors can sign up to the EIF as a vehicle to deliver on their Aid for Trade commitments.

 The EIF Trust Fund

 The EIF programme is supported by a Multi-Donor Trust Fund with contributions from 23 donors.
-In 2007 at the High-Level Conference in Stockholm pledges were made of up to US$ 170 million, against a target of US$ 250 million.

 The United Nations Office for Project Services (UNOPS) acts as the EIF Trust Fund Manager in support of the programme.
 The Trust Fund Manager has signed Contribution Arrangements with all donors to the Trust Fund and has concluded Partnership Agreements with ITC, UNCTAD, UNIDO and UNDP, exchanged letters with the WTO and is in the process of finalising arrangements with the World Bank.